lcedillo-Mesa/unit-1-assignment-1/task1/task1-description/README.md

 ### Level 1 task

-Build out the folder structures below. use root as the start of your folder strucure.
+Build out the folder structures below. use main as the start of your folder strucure.

 ![Alt Text](/task1/task1-description/Screenshot%202025-09-14%20at%207.55.01 PM.png)